 When your therapy is completed the pump will provide an “Infusion Complete” alert.
 The display screen will show 000 mL remaining to be infused and an audible alert will sound.

 Press the yellow "Run/Stop" key to silence the audible alarm.
 Then press and hold the "On/Off" key for 3 seconds to power off the pump.
-Follow the return shipping instructions provided by your anesthesia care team for disposing of your catheter and the Nimbus PainPRO pump.
+Follow the return shipping instructions provided by your anesthesia care team for disposing of your catheter.
+Then recycle your Nimbus PainPRO pump and carry pouch.

 If your pump is infusing medication, first press and hold the yellow "Run/Stop" key to pause the infusion and then hold the "On/Off" key for 3 seconds to power off the pump.